 Cowspiracy made me realize there was so much more I could be doing.
 The film showed me that I could commit to a change that would be much more effective in reducing my own negative impact on the environment.

 The thought of changing my diet was pretty daunting at first, and I was unsure if I could do it.
 But the overwhelming desire to make change in the world convinced me it was worth it.
-My partner and I stopped buying meat that day.
+We stopped buying meat that day.
 We decided we’d become vegetarian cold-turkey since we thought eggs and dairy were harmless.
 We still had frozen meat that we slowly used up, but we stopped ordering meat dishes at restaurants.

 When we told our friends, we insisted we were doing it for the environment and not so much for the animal welfare aspect.
 We still had the mindset that many farm animals were just food.
 But slowly, we started to understand how cows, pigs, and chickens were animals just like our pet cats and dogs.
 Why did they have to end up as meat on our tables?
 Eventually, we saw enough slaughter videos to realize the inhumanity and cruelty involved with our meat industry.